overturetool/tempo-ui/README.md

 * The main TempoUI library is found in `tempoui`
 * Build scripts are in `scripts`
 * A demonstration example is available in `example`
+* The `demo1` folder has an old proof-of-concept demo of Overture-DukeScript integration.